 Terra paused halfway down.
 “Phew… looks like… they can’t get to us,” she panted.
 The Lyins, unable to fit through the windows, rammed against the walls in vain.

 “Good,” Hyren said.
 The Petpets sunk out of sight and their frustrated screeches gradually faded.

 The three of them had emerged on a mountainside, Hyren realised as he carefully picked his way around boulders and jagged shards of granite.
-This was a much different place than where they had come in.
-Far from the sunbaked Lost Desert, it was cold and desolate grey stone completely unlike the red rock of the sand-bordered cliffs.
+This cold and desolate grey stone looked nothing like the red rock of the Lost Desert’s sand-bordered cliffs.
 As he looked up at the stark mountain face, he saw numerous openings hewn directly into the slopes, undoubtedly other passages and rooms in a subterranean city complex he hadn’t quite fathomed the expanse of.
 To either side reached a massive range of craggy peaks much like the one they were stood on.

 “We must have gone right through the mountains,” Terra said as she wiped sweat from her brow and looked up at the distant summit, shrouded in snow.
 “No wonder it took so long to get out.”

 “And that explains why we were able to reach an exit by descending through the caves,” Hyren said, his hands on his knees as he caught his breath.
 “Those cliffs in the Lost Desert must be at a higher elevation than where we came out.
 Are you feeling better?”